DVS-devtools/GamifiveSDK/readme.md

 Warnings:
 <ul>
 <li>You have to remove your game over screen because SDK display a game over screen already.
 If you don't remove your game over screen, there would be two screens duplicate.</li>
-<li>You must not only pass the value, but you have to pass an object containing the attribute <i>score</i> with value the score of session.
+<li>You must not only pass the value, but you have to pass an object containing the attribute <i>score</i>, this value should be the score of the session.
 This value must be a float or an integer.</li>
 </ul>